percona/pdmysql-docs/docs/pdps-group-replication.md

 !!! admonition "Based on the material from Percona Database Performance Blog"

-    This document is based on the blog post [Percona Distribution for MySQL: High Availability with Group Replication Solution](https://www.percona.com/blog/2021/04/14/percona-distribution-for-mysql-high-availability-with-group-replication-solution/) by *Marco Tusa*
+    This document is based on the blog post [Percona Distribution for MySQL: High Availability with Group Replication Solution :octicons-link-external-16:](https://www.percona.com/blog/2021/04/14/percona-distribution-for-mysql-high-availability-with-group-replication-solution/) by *Marco Tusa*